ttltrk/TTT/PSQ/PSQ2.md

 ALTER TABLE sun ADD COLUMN distance_from_earth INT;

 - Each "star" should have a foreign key that references one of the rows in galaxy
+- Each "planet" should have a foreign key that references one of the rows in star

 ALTER TABLE star ADD FOREIGN KEY(star_id) REFERENCES galaxy(galaxy_id);

+ALTER TABLE star ADD COLUMN planet_id INT;

 - You should use the TEXT data type at least once